Local pro hockey: Wolves oust Thunderbirds, advance to FPHL title series

 Beukeboom made 24 saves in the Wolves’ Game 1 win.

 “Going into this I didn’t see any team that we couldn’t take on, whether it’s in the semis or the finals,” Beukeboom said.
-“We’ve got a great team, a really great team.
-A tight group of guys, I don’t think you see the group we have here very often in pro hockey and I’m sure any guy in that room will say that.
-But it’s been a fantastic experience for sure.”
+“We’ve got a great team, a really great team.”

 Watertown moves on to its third finals.
-The team won the league championship in both of its previous trips to the finals — in the team’s first season in the league in 2014-15 and then in 2017-18.
+The team won the league title in both of its previous trips to the finals — in the team’s first season in the league in 2014-15 and in 2017-18.

-The regular-season champion Wolves will play open the finals at Columbus on Friday night.
-Game 2 will be played Saturday night in Watertown, and a third game, if necessary, will be played Sunday in Watertown.
+The regular-season champion Wolves will play open the finals at Columbus at 7:30 p.m. on Friday.
+Game 2 will be played 7 p.m.
+Sunday in Watertown, and a third game, if necessary, will be played at 6 p.m.
+Monday in Watertown.

 Second-seeded Columbus swept Danbury in its semifinal series, winning the second game, 5-1, on Sunday night.